EliCohen/legal/mystocky/terms-of-use.md

 The App is subject to U.S. export controls.
 You agree not to export or re-export the App to countries or entities on the U.S. Treasury OFAC list or to prohibited persons or entities.

+### 18.4 Apple-Required Terms (EULA Minimum Terms)

+Because the App is downloaded from the Apple App Store, the following additional terms apply, and you acknowledge and agree that:

+1. **Scope of License:** This Agreement is between you and the developer of MyStocky only, and **not with Apple**.
+Apple is not responsible for the App or its content.
+2. **Maintenance and Support:** The developer of MyStocky, not Apple, is solely responsible for providing any maintenance and support for the App.
+Apple has no obligation to furnish any maintenance or support services.
+3. **Warranty:** In the event of any failure of the App to conform to any applicable warranty, you may notify Apple, and Apple may refund the purchase price (if any) you paid for the App.
+To the maximum extent permitted by applicable law, Apple has no other warranty obligation whatsoever with respect to the App.
+4. **Product Claims:** The developer of MyStocky, not Apple, is responsible for addressing any claims by you or any third party relating to the App or your use of it, including (a) product liability claims; (b) any claim that the App fails to conform to any applicable legal or regulatory requirement; and (c) claims arising under consumer protection, privacy, or similar legislation.
+5. **Intellectual Property Rights:** In the event of any third-party claim that the App or your use of it infringes that third party's intellectual property rights, the developer of MyStocky, not Apple, will be solely responsible for the investigation, defense, settlement, and discharge of any such claim.
+6. **Legal Compliance:** You represent and warrant that (a) you are not located in a country that is subject to a U.S. Government embargo or that has been designated as a "terrorist-supporting" country; and (b) you are not listed on any U.S. Government list of prohibited or restricted parties.
+7. **Third-Party Beneficiary:** Apple and Apple's subsidiaries are third-party beneficiaries of this Agreement, and upon your acceptance of these Terms, Apple will have the right (and will be deemed to have accepted the right) to enforce this Agreement against you as a third-party beneficiary.
+8. **Developer Contact:** Any questions, complaints, or claims regarding the App should be directed to [mystocky.app@gmail.com](mailto:mystocky.app@gmail.com).

 ---

 ## 19. Acknowledgment